awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-batch-jobdefinition-ulimit.md

 The `ulimit` settings to pass to the container\.

 **Note**
-This object isn't applicable to jobs running on Fargate resources\.
+This object isn't applicable to jobs that are running on Fargate resources\.

 ## Syntax<a name="aws-properties-batch-jobdefinition-ulimit-syntax"></a>